Imnsol/GopherPipe/README.md

 ---

+## About TCP_LITE 📡

+TCP_LITE is the lightweight transport this project uses by default.
+It's a tiny, length-prefixed, frame-oriented protocol designed specifically for low-latency Go-to-Go RPC: minimal header overhead (a compact fixed-size header used in common cases), strict length-prefixing so messages can be parsed without allocations, and framing that makes it straightforward to map Go channels to streams.
+TCP_LITE focuses on predictable performance and low GC pressure rather than general-purpose cross-language compatibility; the protocol intentionally keeps a small feature set (framing, basic options/negotiation, and optional heartbeats) and expects richer features to be layered on top when necessary.
+The `internal/tcplite` package contains the prototype framing, tests, and documentation used by the examples and RFC in this repository.

+---

 ## Example (from the design notes)

 This is a simplified client/server example demonstrating the channel-first, idiomatic usage pattern described in the docs.